 His current scholarly research is inspired by the collaborations he developed as a filmmaker and co-editor.
-His book Manifest Technique: Hip Hop, Empire, and Visionary Filipino American Culture (University of Illinois Press, his book (currently untitled) is the first comprehensive critical analysis of Filipino Americans in hip hop culture.
+His book Manifest Technique: Hip Hop, Empire, and Visionary Filipino American Culture (University of Illinois Press, 2021) is the first comprehensive critical analysis of Filipino Americans in hip hop culture.
 It joins recently published books that foreground Filipino American cultural performances’ constitutive relationship to U.S. empire.
 These performances demonstrate, in part, that a range of Filipino American performances find a cultural basis in U.S. imperialism’s material influence on the Filipino diaspora.
-Based on his dissertation, his book contributes pioneering scholarship on Asian American participation in hip hop.
+His book contributes pioneering scholarship on Asian American participation in hip hop.
 Given Filipino Americans’ early and significant contributions to hip hop culture, his project illuminates a more expansive cultural record of Asian American hip hop participation.
 Whereas the existing book-length studies on the topic are largely predicated on Asian Americans’ “arrival” at American culture, he reframes the relationship: Filipino American hip hop performance makes visible America’s encounter with Filipinos, a relationship that finds its genesis in the United States’ late-nineteenth century colonial “pivot to Asia,” a geopolitical maneuver that inaugurated a colonial and neocolonial relationship between the U.S. and the Philippines.

 Condensed versions of two manuscript chapters were published in leading academic journals: “Nation in the Universe: The Cosmic Vision of Afro-Filipino Futurism” was published in Amerasia Journal and “Currents of Militarization, Flows of Hip Hop: Expanding the Geographies of Filipino American Culture” was published in the Journal of Asian American Studies.